danieleschmidt/chest-xray-pneumonia-detector/README.md

 ## Continuous Integration

 Every pull request triggers a GitHub Actions workflow that installs project dependencies and runs code quality checks.
 The pipeline executes `ruff` for linting, `bandit` for a security scan and `pytest` for the test suite.

+## Contributing

+We welcome pull requests!
+Please see [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on coding style and testing.

+## License

+This project is licensed under the [MIT License](LICENSE).
+By contributing you agree that your work will be released under the same terms.